CC ResearchBack to OCC Research

 2. Amendments break the chain.
 When a contract is amended to spend more money, the amendment should include or reference the original agreement.
 Instead, amendments reference a resolution number from a different meeting, and the resident has to go hunt for it themselves.

-3. The auditors confirmed the problem.
-This is not just my opinion.
-The district's own certified public accountants identified 13 findings, including missing contract documentation, missing employment contracts, backdated checks, and failures to notify the State about large contracts.
+3. The auditors confirmed the same problem independently.
+The district's own certified public accountants identified 13 findings across the FY2025 audit, including missing contract documentation, missing employment contracts, backdated checks, and failures to notify the State about large contracts.

 4. The documentation gap is systemic.
-It is not one or two contracts that slipped through.
-I did find 20 actual contracts — but those covered just $7.2 million out of $388.7 million in total approvals.
-The other 346 unique spending commitments (95%) were backed by internal forms, proposals, or nothing at all.
+Across 484 unique spending commitments, 15 have a signed contract attached, covering $39.2 million of $514.9 million in total approvals.
+The other 469 commitments (96.9% of items, 92.4% of dollars) were backed by internal PO forms, proposals, bid tabulations, rate schedules, or nothing at all.
 The contracts that are provided tend to be smaller, lower-profile agreements (healthcare providers, engineering firms), while the largest expenditures go undocumented.

 What Can You Do?